alexstrat/DFine/Readme.md

   module.dp1; //should be here too
   //and all you need also, nice !
   ```
   _Warning_ : yes, you probably have noticed, I have polluted the name-space in the browser.
-You got as global variable the 'DFine' function..
+You got as global variable the `DFine` function..
 Is this really annoying ??